bachipeachy/pgs_workspace/doc/pgs_architecture_closed-loop_governed_transformation_v0.md

 between protocol and code is not a separately authored specification kept in agreement by diligence — its agreement is compiler-maintained.
 There is no second description to reconcile here either.

+A consequence of this deserves stating, because it is invisible in a system's first change and unavoidable in every later one.
+A transformation schedules what it must build — and an artifact that already exists cannot be scheduled for authoring, because authoring it again would create a second artifact under the same name.
+Amendment and scheduling are therefore different acts, and a loop that realizes only what it schedules will leave every amendment silently unapplied while reporting that it built everything it was asked to.
+After the first change, most of what a transformation does is amend.

+This forces a discipline that is easy to get backwards.
+An amendment must be a **whole redeclaration** of the artifact as it will be, not a patch against the artifact as it is.
+The temptation is the reverse — state only what changes and let the builder merge it into what is already there — and it must be refused, because it would make the built artifact a function of the design *and the current system* rather than of the design alone.
+The same transformation would then build differently against two systems, and determination would stop meaning anything.
+The price of the discipline is that a design must restate what it is not changing; the protection against paying that price carelessly is to compare a redeclaration against what it replaces and refuse one that quietly drops what it did not mention.

 The second is **validation against the problem that initiated the change**.
 This is the stage the loop names Validation, and it is not a second admission.
 Admission asks a structural question: